Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 Open the provider's properties file (i.e. StudentProvider.properties).
 For each environment the provider supports add the following new property:

-env.connector.url.<env_name>=<baseURI>

-<env_name>: Name of the environment (i.e. devLocal)
+env.connector.url=<baseURI>

 <baseURI>: The base URI of the provider.
 This is the value that used to be in the  <infrastructureService> node
            of each service. (i.e. http://localhost:9080/SIF3InfraREST/sif3).
-           Also refer to section 5.6.2.1.2 and 5.6.2.3 of the developer's guide for details about this property.
+           Also refer to section 8 and 9 of the developer's guide for details about this property.

 =======================
 Version from 10/12/2013